 - Create a roadmap for how your site search experience will evolve with your website.
 Marketing is a fast-paced world, just as customers’ expectations are constantly evolving.
 Don’t let your website roadmap live in a silo separate from your search management.
 Strategize how your search capabilities can continually enhance the website user experience.

 - Leverage search activity in your content strategy.
 Your search queries are your visitors telling you directly what they’re interested in from your site.
 Looking at the queries that return no results or results with low click-through rates is a great place to start building your content strategy.

 - Track, track, track.
 Just like your website, increasing the conversion rate from site search is an ongoing process.
-Make it a habit to track the impact of every change on the conversion rate.
+Make it a habit to track the impact of every change on the total number of conversions.

 The bottom line: improve your site search and watch conversion rates increase.
 This is a high-level overview at what site search can do.
-We cover these topics, and so much more in our latest whitepaper.
-Register for “Impact To-Go: Website Search Best Practices” webinar to hear our product team provide a more in-depth explanation of how you can improve your site search experience today.
+We cover these topics, and so much more in our on-demand webinar “How to Use Intelligent Site Search to Increase Conversions”.
+Watch to learn how you can truly leverage the search experience.